Is your child 11-18 years old and been diagnosed with Functional Seizures (FS) or Psychogenic Non-Epileptic Seizures (PNES)?

 Sponsored by National Institute of Mental Health (NIMH); HIC# 2000031163

 The McPartland Lab at the Yale Child Study Center has a clinical study available that examines your child's social, communication, and cognitive skills.
-This research will lead to new methods to develop, track, and assess treatments in Autism Spectrum Disorder (ASD).
+This research will lead to new methods to develop, track, and assess treatments in autism.

-We are currently recruiting both typically developing children and children with a diagnosis of autism spectrum disorder between the ages of 6 to 11 years old.
+We are currently recruiting both neurotypical children and children with a diagnosis of autism between the ages of 6 to 11 years old.

-You will receive a psychoeducational evaluation describing your child's development over six months as well as compensation up to $300 for participating in the study.
+Families will receive an evaluation describing their child’s development over six months as well as compensation up to $300 for participating in the study.

 Sponsored by National Institute of Mental Health (NIH) and the Foundation for the National Institutes of Health (FNIH) HIC# 2000032247